Intellectual Architecture

 When law becomes a substitute for truth, coercion takes its place.

-Every empire begins by preaching virtue and ends by demanding worship.
+Every empire begins by claiming authority over truth and ends by demanding submission to power.

 Principle